oracle/truffleruby/doc/contributor/threads.md

 ## Thread shutdown

 When a thread shuts down (exits naturally or is killed), all the fibers and their Java threads need to be shut down as well.
-This is done by triggering a safepoint on the specific threads that implement the fibers and sending an exit message.
+This is done by sending an exit message.

 ## Context shutdown